 There are over 200 ski resorts and centres in the Czech Republic providing ski and snowboard possibilities.
-Moreover, Czech ski centres are undergoing constant modernisation: before this winter season alone, annual owners’ investments amounted to about billion crowns.
+Moreover, Czech ski centres are undergoing constant modernisation: before this winter season alone, annual owners’ investments amounted to about a billion crowns.
 Resorts are usually of a high standard, with over 25 resorts being four or five stars.

 The largest ski resort in the Czech Republic is Skiareál Špindlerův Mlýn (www.skiareal.cz), which is situated in the Giant Mountains, about two hours‘ drive from Prague.
-This region of Špindlerův Mlýn and Horní Mísečky offers five ski lifts, 11 drag lifts, 25 kilometres of downhill slopes, 90 kilometres of cross-country trails, and 11 ski tows. Špindlerův Mlýn is quite a tourist destination, and can be extremely crowded during the peak season – expect some long lines at the ski lift.
-There are a plenty of shops, restaurants, and other sights to see
+This region of Špindlerův Mlýn and Horní Mísečky offers five ski lifts, 11 drag lifts, 25 kilometres of downhill slopes, 90 kilometres of cross-country trails, and 11 ski tows. Špindlerův Mlýn is quite a tourist destination and can be extremely crowded during the peak season – expect some long lines at the ski lift.
+There are plenty of shops, restaurants, and other sights to see

 Skiarena Krkonoše is a group effort of the resorts of Pec pod Sněžkou (www.skipec.com), Černá hora–Janské Lázně, and the Velká and Malá Úpa.
 Here you’ll find 31 ski lifts and 28 kilometres of downhill slopes.
 The Černá Hora ski resort (www.skiresort.cz) in Janské Lázně has some of the longest downhill slopes in the Czech Republic.